din/compose/README.md

 ###  8.3. <a name='StatusesviaAnyStatus'></a>Statuses via  `AnyStatus`

 There are times where we have to notify user interface about certain loading progresses in the application.
-Doing network request, processing large amount of data usually result in some sort of loading indicators presented in the user interface.  `Store` contains the `status` property which simplify managing complex statuses of the particular state with enumerations.
+Doing network request, processing large amount of data usually result in some sort of loading indicators presented in the user interface.  `Store` contains the `status` property which simplifies managing complex statuses of the particular state with enumerations.

 Given the previous example of `LogInComponent`, we can imagine having two long network requests to check our fields on the backend separately.
 We start with creating a `Status` enumeration which conforms to the `AnyStatus` protocol: